EPCCed/eidf-docs/docs/safe-haven-services/open-ondemand/tips.md

 The file is a system file held by a lingering process created by Open OnDemand as part of your session.

-Within Open OnDemand, select the 'Help (?)' menu, 'Restart Web Server' option to restart your Open OnDemand session, which ends the process and allows you to remove the file, and directory.
+Within Open OnDemand, select the **Help (?)** menu, **Restart Web Server** option to restart your Open OnDemand session, which ends the process and allows you to remove the file, and directory.